15 National Parks close to Las Vegas

 Some of these changes have been included new mammoth rocks and arches forming while some changes include the destruction of these formations.
 Along with the beautiful and unique landscapes, Arches NP is home to an abundance of wildlife and plant species.
 Due to the ever changing scenery, it is recommended by many that you visit the park as it may not look the same for very long.

 Bryce Canyon National Park

-Bryce Canyon National Park located in southern Utah, is an approximate 4.5hour drive from Las Vegas.
-Contrary to the name, Bryce Canyon NP is not home to canyon(s) but rather a series of natural wonders called hoodoos.
+Bryce Canyon National Park located in southern Utah is an approximate 4.5hour drive from Las Vegas.
+Contrary to the name, Bryce Canyon NP is not home to the canyon(s) but rather a series of natural wonders called hoodoos.

-The hoodoos at Bryce Canyon NP are a series of irregular shaped rocks protruding from the ground that have been eroded over time.
-Along with the unique landscapes and wonderful viewpoints, there are also many walking/hiking trails, astronomy programs, information centres and tour guides as well as evening hikes for those clear sky nights, specifically when a full moon is out.
+The hoodoos at Bryce Canyon NP are a series of irregularly shaped rocks protruding from the ground that has been eroded over time.
+Along with the unique landscapes and wonderful viewpoints, there are also many walking/hiking trails, astronomy programs, information centers and tour guides as well as evening hikes for those clear sky nights, specifically when a full moon is out.

 To add to the experience, Bryce Canyon NP also hosts two campground sites for those wanting to expand their trip longer than a single day.
 Due to the more remote location (in comparison to other NP), Bryce Canyon NP doesn’t receive as many annual visitors, so it makes for a great choice for those wanting to escape and feel the serenity and peace of nature away from big crowds.